Peter Thiel is a technology entrepreneur, investor, and philanthropist.

 Allyson studied International Business at the University of Edinburgh.
 She spent an exchange year studying Marketing and Consumer Behavior at Université Paris-Dauphine.
 In between her studies she learned about international healthcare practices in the United Arab Emirates and taught English in India.
 She withdrew from her Master's program to move back to the Bay Area and find her passion.
 Since she was 16, she has been involved with helping children with cancer continue their education during their treatments.

-Nick serves as the Under 20 Community Liaison for the Thiel Fellowship and is a strong proponent of self-directed learning.
+Nick serves as the Under 20 Community Development Manager for the Thiel Fellowship and is a strong proponent of self-directed learning.
 Prior to joining the Thiel Fellowship team, Nick spent several years working with economic development agencies on community engagement strategies and visioning processes.
 Having always been fascinated by networks and disruptive innovation, he founded and serves on the board of Twelve Cities Project, a nonprofit dedicated to catalyzing innovation through cross-country collaboration.